-Basic net loss per common share was computed by dividing net loss available to common stockholders by the weighted average number of shares of common stock and convertible preferred stock outstanding for each period presented.
-Diluted net loss per common share is computed by giving effect to common stock equivalents as if they were outstanding for the entire period.
-The following table summarizes the net loss applicable to common stockholders and the net loss per common share for the years ended December 31, 2020 and 2019 (in thousands, except per share data):
+Basic net income (loss) per common share was computed by dividing net income (loss) available to common stockholders by the weighted average number of shares of common stock and convertible preferred stock outstanding for each period presented.
+Diluted net income (loss) per common share is computed by giving effect to common stock equivalents as if they were outstanding for the entire period.
+The following table summarizes the net income (loss) applicable to common stockholders and the net income (loss) per common share for the years ended December 31, 2021 and 2020 (in thousands, except per share data):